Skip to content

 The Downside Of Travel: Family And Friends Who Don’t “Get It”

 Personally, this is something I deal with on a regular basis.
-It’s not that these people aren’t happy for me that I’m getting to see the world.
-It’s more that it bothers them that I’m not fitting a certain mold.
+It’s not that these people aren’t happy for me for getting to see the world — it’s more that it bothers them that I’m not fitting a certain mold.

 While my family often wonders when I’m going to “grow up” and get a “real job,” my friends worry that I’ll never get married, have children, or own a house.

-In reality, I make an income writing that I can live on, and believe traveling has made me wise beyond my years.
+In reality, I make an income writing — one that I can live on — and I believe traveling has made me wise beyond my years.

-Moreover, travel with children is possible, buying a house isn’t something I even necessarily want and I’m dating a great guy who is also a passionate traveler.
+Moreover, travel with children is possible, buying a house isn’t something I necessarily want, and I’m dating a great guy who is also a passionate traveler.

 In fact, during our first month of dating, we got to know each other very well, living together 24/7 during a month-long road trip through Colorado and a long weekend in Mexico.